IRS provides guidance on Payroll Tax Executive Order

-In early August, President Trump issued an executive order directing the Secretary of the Treasury to exercise his authority under an emergency declaration to defer the withholding, deposit, and payment of certain payroll taxes.
+In early August, President Trump issued a payroll tax executive order directing the Secretary of the Treasury to exercise his authority under an emergency declaration to defer the withholding, deposit, and payment of certain payroll taxes.

-The IRS issued Notice 2020-65 to provide further guidance regarding the deferral of payroll taxes and employer-related obligations.
+The IRS order of payroll deductions, Notice 2020-65, provides further guidance regarding the deferral of payroll taxes and employer-related obligations.
 The first thing to note is that employers are not obligated to defer the payment of the employee portion of the taxes.
 An employer may choose to continue to withhold and deposit the employee portion of the taxes as they would under normal circumstances.

 If an employer elects to defer withholding the employee portion of the taxes from September 1, 2020 through December 31, 2020, the employer is required to withhold and deposit those taxes at the beginning of 2021.
 More specifically, the guidance provides that from January 1, 2021 through April 30, 2021, the employer must ratably deduct the deferred taxes from the wages paid to the employee and pay such amounts to the IRS.